fabacab/wp-ldap/readme.txt

 * The WordPress `description` field becomes the `description` attribute in the LDAP database.
 * The WordPress `user_url` field becomes the `labeledURI` attribute in the LDAP database.
 * The WordPress user's avatar becomes the `jpegPhoto` attribute in the LDAP database.
 (Not yet implemented.)

+Moreover, WP-LDAP is aware of certain features provided by other plugins.
+These include:

+* The WordPress user's S/MIME certificate (`smime_certificate` field) becomes the `userSMIMECertificate` attribute in the LDAP database.
+(This functionality is provided by the [WP PGP Encrypted Emails](https://wordpress.org/plugins/wp-pgp-encrypted-emails/) plugin and that plugin must be installed and activated for this to work.)

 This plugin is designed for medium to large deployments of WordPress Multisite (or Multi-Network) instances, originally developed as a collaboration with the [Glocal Coop's Activist Network Platform](https://glocal.coop/activist-network-platform/) project.
 If you run multiple WordPress Multisite Networks, you can configure each WP Network with different LDAP settings.
 This plugin does not currently support single-site installs; please [post an issue on GitHub](https://github.com/meitar/wp-ldap/issues) if you want to use LDAP data stores with a WP single-site install and we can discuss use cases.